SvenDanilBorodun/EduBotics/examples/03-simple-voice-command/README.md

-# PhosphoBot: Voice Command Example
+# EduBotics: Voice Command Example

 Control your robot with simple voice commands.

 ## Prerequisites

 - Python 3.6+
-- A robot running the PhosphoBot server
+- A robot running the EduBotics server
 - Required Python packages (install via `pip install -r requirements.txt`)
 - Microphone connected to your computer

 ## How to Run

-1. Ensure your robot is powered on and the PhosphoBot server is running
+1. Ensure your robot is powered on and the EduBotics server is running
 2. Install dependencies:
    ```
    pip install -r requirements.txt